 Evaluating trade-offs, defining priorities

 Highly skilled at building strong, loyal user communities, Jay and his team are adept at responding to user requests, defining focused MVPs, and gathering valuable customer feedback.
 With Effectual’s support, they have also learned how to use the Well-Architected Framework (WAFR) to evaluate trade-offs and determine priorities for their POCs.

-For Warm Welcome, the team decided that time-to-market in the POC phase was a priority.
+For Warm Welcome, the team decided that time-to-market for its SaaS-Based solution in the POC phase was a priority.
 Their goal was to quickly capture user feedback in order to understand the product’s business value.

 Aligning pricing and marketing strategies